 "There are thousands of people who don't want to see this part of our history disappear," Hofeld said.
 "That's why we have specialty manufacturers doing these things.
 We even have replacement speaker grille cloth.
 It sells for 5 cents a square inch, and it comes in a choice of patterns and colors, all of which were used in the old days."

-wrong with a radio," Hofeld said.
-"We've determined our
+out what's wrong with a radio," Hofeld said.
+"We've

-Cabinet refurbishing runs $50 to $60 for most table-model
+refurbishing runs $50 to $60 for most table-model sets and

 up for consoles."